volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 ## Summary

-In this article, we learned what is a Hash Table and how to implement it in JavaScript avoiding possible collisions.
+In this article, we learned what a Hash Table is and how to implement it in JavaScript avoiding possible collisions.

-Hash Table is a Data Structure that allows us to store key/value pairs and work with them in a fast and an efficient way.
+A Hash Table is a Data Structure, which allows us to store key/value pairs and work with them in a fast and efficient way.

-Make sure you understand this Data Structure, since employers love to ask about it on interviews.
+Make sure you understand this Data Structure, as employers like to ask about during job interviews.